RubixML/ML/README.md

 ```

 ### K-d Neighbors Regressor
-A fast implementation of [KNN Regressor](#knn-regressor) using a K-d tree.
+A fast implementation of [KNN Regressor](#knn-regressor) using a spatially-aware K-d tree.
 The KDN Regressor works by locating the neighborhood of a sample via binary search and then does a brute force search only on the samples close to or within the neighborhood.
-The main advantage of K-d Neighbors over brute force KNN is speed, however you no longer have the ability to partially train.
+The main advantage of K-d Neighbors over brute force KNN is inference speed, however you no longer have the ability to partially train.

 ##### Supervised  | Learner | Persistable